silverstripe/developer-docs/en/02_Developer_Guides/10_Email/index.md

 If you wish to handle email send failures then you can wrap `$email->send()` with a try/catch block that catches the Symfony Mailer `TransportExceptionInterface`.

-[hint]
+> [!TIP]
-You might get a Symfony Mailer `RfcComplianceException` when instantiating the `Email` object if the email address you're trying to send to or from is invalid.
+> You might get a Symfony Mailer `RfcComplianceException` when instantiating the `Email` object if the email address you're trying to send to or from is invalid.
-In some cases you'll want to catch and handle that exception as well.
+> In some cases you'll want to catch and handle that exception as well.
-[/hint]

 ```php
 use SilverStripe\Control\Email\Email;